This is a customizable multi-layer timeline component that is designed to play and mix media elements.

 Click any element on a timeline.
 Here you set the start and length of the element, and set the parameters of the specific element type:

 There are 6 element types that can be intermixed on a layer.
-The current element types (Effects) are: Movie File, Audio File, Text, Generative, Events and Channels.
-Click an element bar to get up an element’s parameters.
+The current element types (Effects) are: Movie+Audio File, Audio File, Text, Generative, Events and Channels.
+Click an element bar to show the element’s parameters.
 The first custom page “Element” is common to all elements, the “Effect” page is specific to the type of effect – movie file name, etc.

 Add an element by clicking on the background of the layer.

 Under the viewers at the top is the sub-range control (grab the green bar's <, > and <=> to change the sub-range start and end times).
 Then press "PS" to play only the sub-range, and VS to view the sub-range of the layers.